Announcing Managed Service for TimescaleDB: The First Fully-Managed Time-Series Database Service That Runs on AWS, GCP, and Azure

 - Measure and monitor particle pollution sensor data using TimescaleDB and Grafana

 “The Lavoro integrated platform solution required a database capable of easily scaling to support our growing data volumes and historical and/or real-time analytics.
-After evaluating a number of database solutions, we selected TimescaleDB, which operates at the edge, and Timescale Cloud [Fully Managed Service for TimescaleDB, as of September 2021].
+After evaluating a number of database solutions, we selected TimescaleDB, which operates at the edge, and the fully Managed Service for TimescaleDB, as of September 2021.
 The flexibility of SQL and its broad ecosystem allowed Lavoro to easily integrate TimescaleDB into our platform.
 Timescale continues to refine its advanced support for time-series data management, which is a major benefit for Lavoro customers today and into the future.” - Brandon Davis, Chief Technology Officer, Lavoro Technologies

 “We are consistently capturing and analyzing a lot of network data, WiFi sessions, and DNS logs, which by nature have a time component.
 We were very excited to find TimescaleDB because it provides advanced time-series functions that can be used with SQL and is compatible with our systems.
 Having TimescaleDB available as a managed cloud service make operations much simpler.” - Keegan McCallum, Head of Engineering, Colony Networks